umbraco/UmbracoCMSDocs/Articles/Notifications/contentservice-notifications.md

 public bool IsSavingCulture(IContent content, string culture);
 ```

-As an example you could check which cultures are being saved (it could be multiple, if multiple checkboxes are checked)
+As an example, you could check which cultures are being saved (it could be multiple if multiple checkboxes are checked)

 ```C#
 public void Handle(ContentSavingNotification notification)